KospY/BasSDK/Components/ThunderRoad/Event-Linkers/index.md

 - [Damager Event Linker][DamagerEventLinker] for triggering events when a specific damager deals damage
 - [Imbue Event Linker][ImbueEventLinker] for triggering events when imbue is added, filled, or used
 - [Item Event Linker][ItemEventLinker] for any item-related triggers
+- [AnimatorParamController][AnimatorParamController] for events to be able to change animation parameters

 #### Creature-Focused Linkers
 - [Creature Event Linker][CreatureEventLinker] for triggering events when a creature is hit, grabbed, healed, or attacks